 Waller, Maureen R. (2001).
 "High Hopes: Unwed Parents' Expectations about Marriage."
 Children and Youth Services Review, 23 (6/7): 457-484.

-Waller is a member of the fields of Sociology and Public Affairs at Cornell University.
+Waller is a member of the graduate fields of Public Policy, Sociology, and Public Affairs at Cornell University and holds a courtesy appointment in Sociology.
 She is an affiliate of the Cornell Population Center (CPC), the Bronfenbrenner Center for Translational Research (BCTR), and the Center for the Study of Inequality (CSI).
 She is a research associate on the Fragile Families and Child Wellbeing Study and serves on the editorial board of Journal of Marriage and Family.